LeonardoEnnes/sky-cli/README.md

 ```

 ----

+## Comands without autocomplete
-####  **if you want to use an command without selecting it from the autocomplete list you can type the command and press enter to execute it.
-Check how to do this below.**
+if you want to use an command without selecting it from the autocomplete list you can type the command and press enter to execute it.

+**Check how to do this below.**

-## How to use the API Interaction
+### How to use the API Interaction

 - Requests:
     ```